Litigation Friend Costs and Enforcement of the Same

-Litigation friend costs arise when there is a litigation friend appointed to a case.
-A litigation friend is a person who is appointed to make decisions about a case which is in the Court system on behalf of either a child or an adult who lacks mental capacity.
-A litigation friend can be appointed in civil cases, such as clinical negligence cases (except for cases in a tribunal), family cases and in a Court of Protection case.
+Litigation Friend costs arise when there is a Litigation Friend appointed to a case, and they lose the proceedings, thereby becoming liable for costs.
+A Litigation Friend is a person who is appointed to make decisions about a case which is in the Court system on behalf of either a child (CPR 21.4), or an adult who lacks mental capacity.
+A Litigation Friend can be appointed in civil cases, such as clinical negligence cases (except for cases in a tribunal), family cases and in a Court of Protection case.

-The main duty of a litigation friend is to direct the proceedings in making decisions in the best interest of the other person for whom you are acting as a litigation friend.
-The litigation friend acting may also be liable to pay costs.
+The main duty of a Litigation Friend is to direct the proceedings in making decisions in the best interest of the person for whom they are acting on behalf of.
+The Litigation Friend acting may also become liable to pay costs.

-This was a High Court case initially which was later then heard at the Court of Appeal.
+This was a High Court case initially which was subsequently heard at the Court of Appeal.
 In this case, the issue of a Litigation Friend’s liability for costs was addressed.
-It is worth noting that the liability for costs in a case where the litigation friend is that of a child will vary depending on if the child in question is a Defendant or a Claimant.
+It is worth noting that the liability for costs in a case where the Litigation Friend is that of a child will vary depending on if the child in question is a Defendant or a Claimant.

-In Glover v Barker, Mr Barker had set up an employee benefit trust for the purpose of protecting a large sale of his business from capital gains tax.
+In Glover, Mr Barker had set up an employee benefit trust for the purpose of protecting a large sale of his business from capital gains tax.
 The intention of the trust was that Mr Barker’s five children would become beneficiaries of the sub-trusts created within this employee benefit trust.

 The Court of Appeal considered numerous issues in their findings:

-Under the CPR, the general rule is that the unsuccessful party pays the successful party’s costs.
-Under Section 51 of the Senior Courts Act 1981, the Courts have the power to make a costs order under CPR 44.2, where the litigation friend has previously not given an undertaking to pay costs.
-Where litigation friends are involved, it was held that it should be considered if it would be fair to make an order for costs.
-If the paying party is a Claimant, it may be fair to order them to pay costs if a costs order was to be made against the relevant party or the Claimant, but the circumstances of the case should be taken into account, and the Court can exercise its discretion.
-However, there is no presumption that a Defendant’s litigation friend should be ordered to pay costs.
+Under the CPR, the general rule that the Court is to order the unsuccessful party to pay the successful party’s costs.
+Under Section 51 of the Senior Courts Act 1981, Courts have the power to make a costs order under CPR 44.2, where the Litigation Friend has previously not given an undertaking to pay costs.
+Where Litigation Friends are involved, it was held that it should be considered if it would be fair to make an order for costs (for instance if the Litigation Friend was found guilty of fraud).
+If the paying party is a Claimant, it may be fair to order them to pay costs (potentially to be repaid from the assets of any successful element of the claim) if a costs order was to be made against the relevant party or the Claimant, but the circumstances of the case should be taken into account, and the Court should apply its discretion.
+However, there is no presumption that a Defendant’s Litigation Friend should be ordered to pay costs.

 2. Consideration of CPR 41.4(3)(c)